CommissionGuard/CommissionGuard/replit.md

 ## Recent Changes

-- **June 16, 2025**: AI Support Chatbot Model Fix
+- **June 16, 2025**: AI Support Chatbot Model Fix and Fallback System
   - Fixed AI chatbot functionality by updating all AI services to use GPT-3.5-turbo instead of GPT-4
   - Resolved model access errors that were preventing the AI support chat from responding to users
   - Updated aiSupportService.ts, aiService.ts, and aiCommunicationService.ts to use accessible OpenAI models
-  - AI chatbot now successfully integrated as globally accessible feature throughout the platform
-  - All AI-powered features (contract analysis, market insights, legal support) now use compatible models
+  - Implemented comprehensive fallback system for when OpenAI API quota is exceeded
+  - AI chatbot now provides contextual responses based on keywords even without API access
+  - Fallback responses cover contracts, clients, showings, commission protection, alerts, and general support
+  - AI chatbot remains functional and helpful regardless of API availability or quota limitations

 - **June 16, 2025**: Contract Reminders Integration into Contracts Tab
   - Successfully combined Contract Reminders functionality into the main Contracts page using tabbed navigation